Form objects in Rails

 It increases nesting:

-• In general, flat code is easier to reason about vs nested code.
+helper in Rails increases nesting.
+I personally prefer avoiding nesting if possible because it makes the code easier to reason about for me. - In general, flat code is easier to reason about vs nested code.
 This is akin to having a lot of nested if statements making code more difficult to reason about.

-accepts_nested_attributes for is notoriously difficult to utilize (for me at least):
+for is notoriously difficult to utilize (for me at least):

-• I have no idea why, but every time I reach out for accepts_nested_attributes, I start getting stressed before I even get started.
-To get accepts_nested_attributes to work, I have to build the form, test it and wonder why it's not working, see which params are coming into the controller, rework the form, controller, and the model to see which one is at fault, and etc.
+to work, I have to build the form, test it and wonder why it's not working, see which params are coming into the controller, rework the form, controller, and the model to see which one is at fault, and etc. - The error messages from Rails for the

-• The error messages from Rails for the accepts_nested_attributes is not very helpful.
-You'll just see a bunch of error messages that don't make much sense and see a bunch of random nils and empty params showing up, making it difficult to debug and getting your form working.
+is not very helpful.
+You'll just see a bunch of error messages that don't make much sense and see a bunch of randomnil

 As your application gets more complicated, making changes to your nested forms become more difficult:

-• In this specific example, we are working with only two associations: Room and the Picture.
-Applications inevitably grow larger in complexity, thus it's entirely possible that our Room model will acquire more complicated associates and we will have to increase the complexity of our nested form, nested params in our controller, validations in our models, and etc. This makes changes much more difficult to make
+model will acquire more complicated associates and we will have to increase the complexity of our nested form, nested params in our controller, validations in our models, and etc. This makes changes much more difficult to make

 Form objects to the rescue

-Form objects, while not the perfect end-all solution, can alleviate some of the cons that I listed above that come from using accepts_nested_attributes_for helper from Rails.
+helper from Rails.
 Within the context of Rails, form objects are essentially plain old Ruby objects that interact that handle the logic required to save your records.
 You don't even really need forms to utilize form objects.
 You can also use them as an intermediary between your incoming parameters and your controllers in strictly API applications as well.
 Let's refactor our above code using form objects.

-First, remove the accepts_nested_attributes_for and the validates_associated helpers in the Room model.
+First, remove the accepts_nested_attributes_for

 class Room < ApplicationRecord